onstage2426/fuzor/docs/performance.md

+# Performance

-# Read/write index split
+## Read/write index split

-Separating the write path from the search path eliminates write contention on search endpoints entirely.

-## The pattern

-Keep two files: a **write index** that absorbs all mutations, and a **read index** that is periodically refreshed from it via `snapshotTo()`.
-The search endpoint opens the read index in `readonly` mode and never touches the write index.
+The most impactful production pattern is separating the write index from the read index.
+Search endpoints open the read index in `readonly` mode and never block on writes.

 ```
 write index          snapshotTo()         read index